 The Company maintains the Ethan Allen Retirement Savings Plan (the "Retirement Plan").
 The Retirement Plan covers all employees, including the NEOs, who have completed at least three months of service.
 There is no enhanced benefit for executives.
 The 401(k) portion of the Retirement Plan allows participants to defer up to 100% of their compensation, subject to certain statutory limitations.
-In fiscal 2022, the Company made matching contributions with a maximum contribution of \$1,300 per participant.
-Matching contributions were made dollar for dollar on the first \$500 of a participant's before tax contribution and \$0.50 on the next \$1,600 of a participant's before tax contributions.
-Participant contributions and employer matching contributions are immediately and fully vested.
-The Retirement Plan also allows for a discretionary profit-sharing contribution made by the Company to be distributed to eligible participants.
-The Company made a \$495,000 profit sharing contribution to the Retirement Plan during fiscal 2022.
+In fiscal 2023, matching contributions were made dollar for dollar on the first \$500 of a participant's before tax contribution and \$0.50 on the next \$1,600 of a participant's before tax contributions.
+All matching contributions for each NEO immediately vested.
+The Company also made a \$495,000 discretionary profit-sharing contribution to the Retirement Plan during fiscal 2023, which was distributed to eligible participants based on each participant's compensation to total compensation of all participants during the year.